Never Just One Thing, Pt. VIII: Dylan, Taylor Swift, and Genius Inflation

 The operative principle in general appears to be that if you are truly into an artist, then you are into all their work, even, or especially, the later stuff.
 This is because you really get the artist and aren't a Johnny-Come-Lately.
 Except that sometimes the later stuff just isn't that good, comparatively speaking.
 Yes, I'm saying that Dylan's early work is better, and I think Bob would agree.
 But he's a songwriter, and he's going to keep writing.
 Which is the way it should be.
 But that doesn't mean we have to be uncritically accepting, or, indeed, worshipful.
 Note that when I say, early Dylan, I mean through the 80s or early 90s, with a smattering of good songs during the second half of his career, the last 30 years.
 Some people will draw the line at the end of the 60s, some through Desire in the 70s.
 What is beyond debate about 60s Dylan was the sheer volume and consistency of brilliant, groundbreaking work.

 Which begs the question: Wasn't Dylan always subject to genius worship?
 I would say: Not in the same way.
-The worshipful Voice of A Generation phase just corresponded to his earliest years, when he wrote protest songs that corresponded to the ideals of the Civil Rights generation as well as the dreams and critiques of young people in general. ("There's somethin' goin' on here / and you don't know what it is / Do you, Mr. Jones?")
+The worshipful Voice of A Generation phase just corresponded to his earliest years, when he wrote protest songs that matched well with the ideals of the Civil Rights generation as well as the dreams and critiques of young people in general. ("There's somethin' goin' on here / and you don't know what it is / Do you, Mr. Jones?")
 But this is easily qualified.
 There were always people who hated his voice, and said so.
 There were many who were highly offended when he "went electric," and jumped off the bus then.
 Then there was the way that Dylan willfully turned his back on stardom in the late 60s, to say nothing of the almost perverse hectoring of his audience with his evangelical preaching in the late 70s.
 Add to that the truth that, though he wanted to make art that was important, Dylan was at heart a Bohemian.
 Earlier in this series, I referenced Raymond Faye's account of being there the night in the 80s when Dylan came by Allen Ginsberg's tiny Lower East Side flat, six pack in hand, to play him the yet-to-be released tracks from his LP Empire Burlesque.
 And that's who Dylan was and is: a guy who cared most of all what a Beat poet thought, someone not inclined to flatter him.

 THE "NEVER JUST ONE THING" SERIES